ann82/dv_assistant/relay-server/README.md

 - **New Intent: provide_location**: The system now recognizes when a user provides or updates their location (e.g., "I live in Oakland, California") and classifies it as `provide_location`.
 - **Improved Intent Classifier**: The LLM prompt and fallback logic have been updated to include and detect `provide_location`.
 - **Downstream Flow Update**: When a user provides their location, the system saves it in the conversation context and prompts the user for their needs (e.g., "Thank you for sharing your location.
 What kind of help are you looking for?
 For example: emergency housing, legal help, or counseling?").
 The system will not proceed to resource search until the user specifies what kind of help they need.
+- **Stricter Location Extraction**: Feature-related phrases (e.g., "allows dogs and kids", "accepts pets", "hours", etc.) are never treated as locations.
+Follow-up queries about features will not overwrite the saved location in context.
+This is enforced by new test coverage.
 - **All tests pass** after these changes (472 passed, 10 skipped).

 ## 🆕 v1.22.13 Highlights